Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mpc/overview.rst

    >>> data
    {var[*,A]: [1.0, 1.0, 1.0], var[*,B]: [1.0, 1.0, 1.0]}

-The first value proposition of this package is that ``DynamicModelHelper`` and ``TimeSeriesData`` provide wrappers to ease loading and extraction of data via ``flatten_dae_components`` and ``ComponentUID``.
+The first value proposition of this package is that ``DynamicModelInterface`` and ``TimeSeriesData`` provide wrappers to ease loading and extraction of data via ``flatten_dae_components`` and ``ComponentUID``.